-Medicine shortages are published on the TGA website
+Medicine shortages are published on our website

-We publish shortages of prescription medicines and some over-the-counter medicines in our medicine shortage reports database.
+We publish shortages of prescription and some non-prescription medicines in our medicine shortage reports database.
 We publish all shortages of critical patient impact.
 Critical patient impact means that the shortage may have a life-threatening or serious effect on patients and there is unlikely to be sufficient supply of potential substitutes.
-We publish most shortages of low or medium patient impact.
-Low or medium impact means there is likely to be sufficient supply of alternative medicines.
-It is possible that a shortage of an over-the-counter medicine that you use may not be included in our database.

 Local-level disruptions